wKovacs64/meetup-raffle-stdlib/README.md

 * `meetup`: the name of the Meetup group (***required***)
 * `event`: the ID of a particular event (*optional*, default: soonest upcoming/in-progress event)
-* `meetup-api-key`: your private Meetup API key (*optional*, default: none)
+* `meetupApiKey`: your private Meetup API key (*optional*, default: none)

 ##### Data Returned

-Returns a JSON object containing a `winner` key, or a plain text error message in the event of a failure.
+Returns a JSON object containing a `winner` key, or an error message in the event of a failure.

 ```json
 {